COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Hoarding objects

-- Counting and recounting a lot
+- Counting and recounting to an excessive degree

 - Grouping objects or putting things in a certain order